ukoda/lcd4linux-ax206/README.md

 You can also support the X11 driver using:
 - ./configure --with-drivers=DPF,X11

+### Raspberry Pi

+Installing on a Raspberry Pi was done by building on the RPi, not crosscompling from an x86 work station.

+I need to install:
+- sudo apt install libtool-bin
+- sudo apt install gettext
+- sudo apt install libusb-1.0-0-dev
+- sudo apt install libncurses-dev
+- sudo apt install libgd-dev

+Used the bootstrap script to set up enviroment and build:
+- ./bootstrap
+- ./configure --with-drivers=DPF
+- make

 ## Config file information

 The best documentation I have found on the configuration file is at [The unoffical LCD4Linux Wiki](https://wiki.lcd4linux.tk/doku.php/start).
 Here I have added information I could not find there.